sampsyo/cs6120/content/blog/2022-04-14-self/index.md

 whereas a method slot would have to run some Self code, potentially with arguments provided in the message.

+#### Example

 Let's look at an example from the paper:

 <p align="center">
 <img src="point.png" />
 </p>

-#### Example

-Here is an object hierarchy for cartesian and polar points, that allows conversion between.
-If we want to get the `x` coordinate of a cartesian point, we send an `x` message, and Self will find the matching slot, and return 3 in this case.
+Here is an object hierarchy for Cartesian and polar points, that allows conversion between.
+If we want to get the `x` coordinate of a Cartesian point, we send an `x` message, and Self will find the matching slot, and return 3 in this case.
 Now imagine we send the `x` message to the polar point shown.
 There is no slot named `x` so the parent slots are traversed.
 The `x` slot in polar